 Make sure to check that all your Inventory items are covered for everything from minor breakages to the ship sinking!
 Remember to consider replacement values for your items in the country you are moving to, and not the country you’re moving from, as you’ll have to replace damaged goods in your final location.

 At Robinsons, we have over 100 years of experience in this industry, and we have a dedicated and specialist division that can advise and help you with your move from start to finish.
 You will be allocated your very own Move Manager who will help and assist you with everything that you need for a stress free move.

-Robinsons International are members of FIDI and OMNI, international trade associations, which means that our overseas partners operate to the same high standards.
-It’s your reassurance that the quality of service provided in the UK is matched by that provided by the agent at the other end in New Zealand.
+Robinsons International are a member of international trade associations FIDI and OMNI, which means that our overseas partners operate to the same high standards.
+We can reassure you that the quality of service provided in the UK is also matched by that provided by the agent at the other end in New Zealand.

 © Robinsons Relocation 2014